Registration for the Weeks Bay Foundation Star Parties is not open at this time.

-After the success of our Delta Aquarids Star Party, we are looking forward to our next stargazing adventure!
-We listened to suggestions from the attendees and are extending this Star Party through the whole night!
-On Saturday August 10, we will meet out at the Alta Fish River property, located off of County Road 33, to watch the Perseid meteor shower.
-The Perseid shower is one of the most well-known meteor showers, with upwards of 80 meteors an hour during the peak times!
-The optimal viewing hours are usually the last few hours before dawn.
-In order to accommodate that, we will be hosting the viewing party from 10 pm to 6am the morning of August 11th.
+Our Star Parties are meteor shower viewing events that are fun for the whole family.
+They are located at the protected Alta Fish River property, located off of County Road 33.
+We host the Star Parties from 10pm to 6am.
 Attendees are encouraged to bring sleeping bags and get comfy.
 Catch a few hours of sleep and then wake up before the sun to see the most meteors (peak hours are 3 am to sunrise).
-At sunrise, the Foundation will provide coffee and donuts to get the day started.
+At sunrise, the Foundation provides coffee and donuts to get the day started.
 Attendees are encouraged to bring lawn chairs, blankets, snacks, and nonalcoholic drinks.
 Pre-registration is mandatory for this event and is limited to 40 attendees.
-Gates will close at midnight and will not open again until 6 am, except for emergencies.
-The event is not suitable for pets and there is moderate walking from the parking area to the viewing site.
+Gates close at midnight and will not open again until 6 am, except for emergencies.
+The events are not suitable for pets and there is moderate walking from the parking area to the viewing site.
 The Star Parties are free for current Weeks Bay Foundation members.
 There is a $20 fee for non-members.

 Camping out, even close to home, requires a little more planning.
-Please take a look at the tips below to have a great time at the Perseids Star Party.
+Please take a look at the tips below to have a great time at the Star Parties.

 Get Comfy!
 Bring your sleeping pad, sleeping bag, and a tent if you want.
 Make sure you feel comfortable setting up whatever you bring in the dark, or with limited light.
 Also, if you bring an air mattress, make sure it does not need to be plugged in to work.